 Size: Large, Medium, Small

-Racial Traits: Wanders may choose 2 racial traits.
+Racial Traits: Wanderers may choose 2 racial traits.

-Hardened exoskeleton: Wanderer’s thick bulky exoskeleton and elytra give them +1 armor bonus to defense.
+Hardened exoskeleton: Wanderers thick bulky exoskeleton and elytra give them +1 armor bonus to defense.

-Flight: Some wanderers overcome their weight and through training or genetics and gain normal flight
+Flight: Some Wanderers overcome their weight and through training or genetics and gain normal flight

-Natural weapon: A feature common to wanderers is a hard piece of chitin extending from the head.
+Natural weapon: A feature common to Wanderers is a hard piece of chitin extending from the head.
 These weapons come in a variety of shapes from sharp blades to bludgeons and may be modified and honed like manufactured weapons.
 These weapons count as both unarmed strikes and simple weapons for ability requirements.
-A Wanderers natural weapon has a weapon bonus of +1.
+A Wanderer’s natural weapon has a weapon bonus of +1.

 Classes: